Does Germany Allow Dual Citizenship for U.S. Citizens?

 For U.S. citizens, holding dual citizenship can provide significant advantages, such as the ability to live and work freely in another country while maintaining American citizenship.

-*Access to financial institutions and accounts in multiple countries is rarely as straightforward as it sounds.
-If you have questions about how moving to Germany or living in Germany could affect your financial plan, please schedule a preliminary call.
+*Access to financial institutions and accounts in multiple countries is straightforward, particularly for Americans.
+If you have questions about how moving to Germany or living in Germany could affect your financial plan, please see if you qualify for a preliminary call.

 Can U.S. Citizens Hold Dual Citizenship with Germany?